Garbaz/bachelor-thesis/README.md

-# Embedded probabilistic programming in Rust
+# Embedded Probabilistic Programming in Rust

 The code of this project is at [**Garbaz/probprog**](https://github.com/Garbaz/probprog)